steveKapturowski/tensorflow-rl/README.md

 \**currently in progress*

+# Notes
-I've tested the implementations based on the A3C paper pretty extensively and some of my agent evaluations can be found at https://gym.openai.com/users/steveKapturowski.
+- I've tested the implementations based on the A3C paper pretty extensively and some of my agent evaluations can be found at https://gym.openai.com/users/steveKapturowski.
 They *should* work but I can't guarantee I won't accidentally break something as I'm planning on doing a lot more refactoring.

-I tried to match my PGQ implementation as closely as possible to what they describe in the paper but I've noticed the average episode reward can exhibit a pathological oscillatory behavior or suddenly collapse during training.
+- I tried to match my PGQ implementation as closely as possible to what they describe in the paper but I've noticed the average episode reward can exhibit a pathological oscillatory behavior or suddenly collapse during training.
 If someone spots a flaw in my implementation I'd be extremely grateful to get your feedback.

-There's also an implementation of the A3C+ model from [Unifying Count-Based Exploration and Intrinsic Motivation](https://arxiv.org/abs/1606.01868) but I'm still running some experiments to verify that I can get similar results to the paper.
+- There's also an implementation of the A3C+ model from [Unifying Count-Based Exploration and Intrinsic Motivation](https://arxiv.org/abs/1606.01868) but I'm still running some experiments to verify that I can get similar results to the paper.

+- I'm working on swapping out most of the multiprocessing code in favour of distributed tensorflow which should simplify a lot of the training code and allow to distribute actor-learner processes across multiple machines.

 # Running the code
 First you'll need to install the cython extensions needed for the hog updates and CTS density model: